mcraiha/spine-unity-docs/Mix-and-Match.md

 ## Miscellaneous

 // TODO: Break down GetRemappedClone and all the other stuff from AttachmentTools.
+// TODO: Link to the seprarate AttachmentTools doc instead.
 // - summary of how attachments relate to backing textures in Unity.
 // - how you can create new attachments from Sprites.